 Go back to basic (old school) communication skills: smile, compliment, and connect glances.
 Hold the door for someone and say “hello.”
 These are highly effective ways to strengthen your sociability muscle.
-Thinking you have to meet your best friend for life in the first weeks of college is unrealistic.
-Make it your goal to simply converse and be available.
+Thinking you must meet your best friend for life in the first weeks of college is unrealistic.
+Make it your goal to converse and be available.

 Know that during this transition in life, you will have to rely on your internal resources.